H-7350

 Enforcement Authority

 Dual enforcement.
-The Attorney General is empowered to investigate, sue, and seek injunctions against noncompliant AI companion providers, including under the deceptive trade practices statute (R.I.
+The Attorney General is empowered to investigate, sue, and seek injunctions against noncompliant AI companion providers, including under RI's deceptive trade practices statute (R.I.
 Gen. Laws ch.
 6-13.1).
-Private right of action available to any person who was physically injured through self-harm or was physically or financially harmed by another because of a violation of §§ 6-63-2 and 6-63-3; action is brought in Superior Court.
-No cure period or safe harbor is specified.
+Private right of action available to any person who was physically injured through self-harm or was physically or financially harmed by another because of a violation.
+Standing requires actual physical injury through self-harm or actual physical or financial harm caused by another person due to the violation.

 Penalties

 Damages, equitable relief, and such other remedies as the court may deem appropriate.
-No statutory minimum or per-violation amount is specified.
-Private plaintiffs must show physical injury through self-harm or physical or financial harm by another caused by the violation.
-The Attorney General may seek injunctions.
-No provision for attorney fees or costs.
+No statutory minimum or per-violation amount specified.
+Plaintiff must have been physically injured through self-harm or physically or financially harmed by another because of the violation.
+Attorney General may seek injunctions.
+Deceptive trade practices remedies under R.I.
+Gen. Laws ch.
+6-13.1 may also be available.

 Who Is Covered